hoovad/discord.rb/README.md

 !DISCLAIMER!
 This is project is in development.
 Expect changes that might break your code at any time.

+## How to use this project

+The documentation will contain information about the functions implemented in this project.
+Check it out [here](https://www.rubydoc.info/gems/disrb/).

 Most functions in this library return a `Faraday::Response` object.
+Check the [Faraday documentation](https://www.rubydoc.info/github/lostisland/faraday) for info on how to use that object.

 If you want to get the contents of the response, use the `body` instance method (example: `[Faraday::Response object here].body`).
 The contents will most likely be JSON.
 To convert it to a Ruby object, use `JSON.parse([Faraday::Response object here].body)`.

 When reading the documentation, there most likely will be a link to the relevant Discord Developer Documentation page.
 Please read that page as well, it will contain information that may help you.